-The 2014 Arnulfo D. Trejo Librarian of the Year Committee of REFORMA is seeking nominations for the 2014 Librarian of the Year award.
+The 2015 Arnulfo D. Trejo Librarian of the Year Committee of REFORMA is seeking nominations for the 2015 Librarian of the Year award.
 This year the focus of the award has changed.
-The Committee will give highest priority to early or mid-careers candidates who have promoted and advocated services to the Spanish-speaking and Latino communities including the fulfillment of unmet needs in the 2012-2013.
+The Committee will give highest priority to early or mid-careers candidates who have promoted and advocated services to the Spanish-speaking and Latino communities including the fulfillment of unmet needs during 2014-2015.

 The recipient will receive a $1000 honorarium from the Trejo Foster Foundation for Hispanic Education.

 The deadline for submitting nominations is April 30, 2015.

 This year the committee has designated two individuals as advisors.
 Their role is to answer questions about the nomination process.

 John Ayala, email@example.com